MDH Current Activites: Perflurochemicals (PFCs) in Minnesota

-The U.S. Environmental Protection Agency released health advisory values in 2016 to reflect the latest scientific evidence about the risk posed by PFCs.
-MDH staff have reviewed the studies and methods used by EPA to determine whether our health-based values for these chemicals need to be lowered, and if so, what the values should be.
+The U.S. Environmental Protection Agency (EPA) released health advisory values in 2016 to reflect the latest scientific evidence about the risk posed by PFCs.
+MDH staff reviewed the studies and methods used by EPA, to determine whether our health-based values for these chemicals needed to be lowered, and if so, what the values should be.

 In May 2017, MDH released updated guidance values for PFOA and PFOS.
 The values apply to short periods of time (i.e., weeks to months) during pregnancy and breastfeeding, as well as over a lifetime of exposure.
-The revision is based on the understanding that PFOA and PFOS stay in the human body for years and can increase with additional exposures, and can cross the placenta and are secreted in breastmilk.
+The revision is based on the understanding that PFOA and PFOS stay in the human body for years, can increase with additional exposures, cross the placenta, and are secreted in breastmilk.

 MDH recommends that women in the affected communities who are currently breastfeeding, and pregnant women who plan to breastfeed, should continue to do so.
 Breastfeeding is important for the short and long-term health of both a mother and infant.
 Pregnant or nursing women using water from affected groundwater sources to prepare infant formula may consider using filtration or bottled water to reduce PFC exposure until the contamination of their water supply has been remedied.

-Residents of south Washington County who live in or near areas where groundwater has been contaminated with perfluorochemicals (PFCs) had an opportunity to ask questions about PFCs and discuss this issue one-on-one with staff from the Minnesota Department of Health (MDH), the Minnesota Pollution Control Agency (MPCA) and Washington County.
-The meetings took place on June 6, 2017 in Lake Elmo and on June 7, 2017 in Cottage Grove.
-Cottage Grove recorded the presentation and has it available on the Cottage Grove Watering Ban: City Water is Safe to Drink webpage.
+Residents of south Washington County who live in or near areas where groundwater has been contaminated with perfluorochemicals (PFCs) had an opportunity to ask questions about PFCs and discuss this issue one-on-one with staff from the Minnesota Department of Health (MDH), the Minnesota Pollution Control Agency (MPCA) and Washington County at meetings on June 6, 2017 in Lake Elmo and on June 7, 2017 in Cottage Grove.

 Information for affected Minnesotans

-- Approximately 240 additional wells have been identified for sampling in spring 2017.
+- Approximately 100 additional wells have been identified for sampling in fall 2017.
 More wells will be added as needed, based on sample results.

 - If a well is selected to be sampled, MDH will contact the well owner by mail with more information and to get their permission.